matangover/mypy-vscode/README.md

 * `mypy.envFile`: Path to an env file (relative to the workspace folder) containing environment variables to set when running mypy.
 Used in addition to the `env` setting.
 Ignored if the file doesn't exist.

 * `mypy.debugLogging`: Enable debug logging for the extension.
 (Reload the window after changing this setting.)

+* `mypy.statusFile`: Path to status file used by dmypy, relative to the workspace folder.
+By default, the status file is stored in a temporary location.
+Specify a name such as `.dmypy.json` to use a fixed location for the status file, so that you can reuse the daemon outside of VS Code.
+Reusing the daemon might cause issues, but can be useful for large codebases.

 ## Experimental: Type checking in notebooks